bkiac/patina/readme.md

 ## Testing

-Adding an iterator to the Result class has introduced behavior that affects how testing libraries handle deep comparisons of instances of this class.
+Adding an iterator to the Result class -- to make `trySync` and `tryAsync` work -- has introduced an unexpected behavior that has an effect on how testing libraries handle deep comparisons of instances of this class.
-This is interfering with how deep equality checks are performed, as the tests rely on iterating over object properties or their prototypes to determine equality.
+This may interfere with how deep equality checks are performed, as the tests rely on iterating over object properties or their prototypes to determine equality.

 This means asserting equality between any two instances of the Result class will always pass, even if the instances are not equal: